 First, you should look at the soles of your shoes, specifically the midsole and the outsole.

-The midsole of most Nike shoes are glued, and rarely are they stitched.
+The midsole of most Nike shoes is glued, and rarely are they stitched.
 Also, the easiest way to tell if Nike shoes are fake or not is if there are visible dots on the midsole.
 Having those dots are a clear indication that the sneakers did not go through a rigorous quality check.

 Fake Nike sneakers use low-quality rubber that often feels off and weighs more than authentic Nike sneakers.